 When clusters are detected, it is important to highlight their significance within the larger network.
 Therefore, they are automatically labeled based on the most connected node in the cluster.
 However, we strongly recommend you to rename these communities yourself to highlight what these communities specify in your network.

-When we apply the clustering analysis, it shows the following clusters, which are labelled by the most central node within a given cluster:
+When we apply the clustering analysis, it shows the following clusters, which are labeled by the most central node within a given cluster:

 - Countries where amnesty is granted by president